Kremlin says it fears full-scale fighting in Ukraine's east - WTMJ

 In Kyiv, Col.-Gen. Ruslan Khomchak, the commander-in-chief of Ukraine’s armed forces, rejected Moscow’s claims of the alleged Ukrainian preparations for an offensive in the east as part of a “disinformation campaign” and a “hybrid war.”

-The Russian military said its scout units have trained for missions behind enemy lines during the latest drills in the Belgorod region that borders Ukraine.
-And in the Black Sea, the Russian navy’s missile boats practiced striking enemy ships.
+The Russian military said its scouts have trained for missions behind enemy lines during the latest drills in the Belgorod region that borders Ukraine.
+And in the Black Sea, the Russian navy’s missile boats have practiced striking enemy ships.

 Dmitry Kozak, a Putin aide who serves as Russia’s top negotiator with Kyiv, warned Ukraine on Thursday against using force to retake control of the east, where many residents have Russian citizenship.
 Such a move would mark “the beginning of an end for Ukraine,” he said, adding that Russia would likely act to protect its citizens.